 The Internet of Things (IoT) is here and CIOs may not be ready.
 There are standards, which may have not even been considered at this point, that are critical to ensure cloud-to-cloud integration security and success.

-Organizations like IPSO Alliance, the Cloud Industry Forum, and the Cloud Computing Association are playing a role in advancing cloud-to-cloud integration.
+Organizations like IPSO Alliance, the Cloud Industry Forum, and the Cloud Computing Association are playing a role in advancing cloud integration.
 According to some industry leaders, these standards organizations should start focusing more heavily on improving their market visibility and education efforts to make people aware of potential future difficulties.

 The Impact of Complexity